Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 2.3.2.
 Personnel Obligations.
 Any Privileged User authorized to access Customer Data is required to commit in writing to information security and confidentiality obligations that survive termination and change of employment.
 MongoDB maintains a formal disciplinary procedure for violations by MongoDB personnel of its security policies and procedures.

 2.3.3.
 Training.
 Upon hire and subsequently at least once per year, Privileged Users authorized to access Customer Data undergo required training on specific security topics, including phishing, secure coding, insider threats, and the secure handling of Customer Data and personally identifiable information.
 Further, MongoDB implements mandatory, role-specific training for Privileged Users who are authorized to access Customer Data.
 MongoDB maintains records of training occurrence and content.
-In addition to these mandatory trainings, MongoDB offers employees additional training resources, such as internal security reading groups and hackathons.
+In addition to these mandatory trainings, MongoDB offers employees additional training resources, such as internal security awareness and education groups and hackathons.

 2.4.
 Third Parties.
 MongoDB maintains and adheres to a documented process for the evaluation and approval of third-party service providers prior to onboarding, which includes appropriate due diligence regarding each third party’s security processes and controls.
 We require third parties to contractually commit to confidentiality, security responsibilities, security controls, and data reporting obligations, and we perform ongoing targeted due diligence on a quarterly basis.